Amazon MGM Studios Casting the Next James Bond: Steven Knight's Choice for the Role

 Sean Connery wasn't really known before Bond, and George Lazenby had never acted outside of TV commercials.
 Roger Moore and Pierce Brosnan were TV stars, but not movie stars.
 Timothy Dalton and Daniel Craig did a lot of character actor work before their big breaks.
 Happy Valley star James Norton pictured at the HBO Max Launch Party in London in Marc

-James Bond Casting Steven Knight James Norton Happy Valley Peaky Blinders Next Bond David Heyman Amy Pascal Denis Villeneuve Cannes Film Festival Peaky Blinders Next Bond David Heyman Amy Pascal Denis Villeneuve Cannes Film Festival
+James Bond Casting Steven Knight James Norton Happy Valley Peaky Blinders Next Bond David Heyman Amy Pascal Denis Villeneuve Cannes Film Festival Alien-Speak Bilingual Sharon Stone Better World Dinner Croisette

 United States Latest News, United States Headlines